 Versailles in France is often overlooked for its more famous neighbour Paris.
 Often added last minute to an itinerary as a day trip from the city of lights.
 But I really thinks it’s worth it’s own stopover.
-In fact we often opt to stay in Dubai and take a day trip to Paris instead.
+In fact we often opt to stay in Versailles and take a day trip to Paris instead.
+Whichever way, it’s easily accessible when you’re on a family trip to Paris.
 Yes, it’s all about the splendour of the Palace and its influence can be felt all around the city.
 Whilst that’s mainly what I’ll focus on so here’s there’s plenty else to entertain.
 So here’s everything you need to know if you’re visiting Versailles with kids.

 This post contains affiliate links.
 This means I receive a small commission if you make a purchase from one of them.
 At no extra cost to you.

 - 1 Things to do in Versailles with kids

 - 2 Where to eat in Versailles with kids

 - 3 Where to stay in Versailles with kids